wa-research/imaginary/README.md

 - **minampl**     `float`  - Minimum amplitude of the gaussian filter to use when blurring an image.
 Default: Example: `0.5`
 - **operations**  `json`   - Pipeline of image operation transformations defined as URL safe encoded JSON array.
 See [pipeline](#get--post-pipeline) endpoints for more details.
 - **sign**        `string` - URL signature (URL-safe Base64-encoded HMAC digest)
+- **page**        `int` - page number to extract from a multi-page image or a pdf (when reading from pdf, must also specify output image type)

 #### GET /
 Content-Type: `application/json`